bertigert/Deezer-Artist-Dumper/README.md

 # Deezer-Artist-Dumper / Downloader

-A script which adds the functionality to download all of the Artists EPs, Singles, Albums and Features using no dependenices.
+A script which adds the functionality to add all of the Artists EPs, Singles, Albums and Features to a playlist.
 Designed for Chrome w/ Violentmonkey, should work with other browsers and userscript managers.
 Now also supports the [desktop](https://github.com/bertigert/DeezMod/tree/main/plugins/artist_dumper) application.

 Aims to mimic the Deezer Design on desktop.
 Supports both dark and white mode, although intended for dark mode.
 I do not know if "all" are really all songs, with all I mean every song which is listed on the discography page of an artist.
 I believe the Top 100 Tracks cannot include more songs.
 If that is wrong, contact me and I will add that.